| |

 Here are some tips for running a humidifier in your home for your plants:

-• Keep the humidifier clean: Clean your humidifier to prevent mold and bacteria growth.
+• Keep It Clean: Clean your humidifier to prevent mold and bacteria buildup.
+A dirty humidifier can do more harm than good.

 how to add humidity to plants